 We will also interview any witnesses who were at the scene to get a better idea of how the accident occurred.

 Call Bressman Law to Hire a Bicycle Accident Lawyer in Dublin, OH

 At Bressman Law, we provide free legal consultations to injured cyclists in Dublin, OH.
 We also work on a contingency-fee policy, so there are no upfront attorney’s fees on your part.

 Our legal team can help with all aspects of your bicycle accident case, negotiate with the insurance company, prove liability and damages, and pursue the highest settlement possible.
-Call us today to get a free consultation.
+Contact us today to get a free consultation.